ChibiOS/ChibiOS/readme.txt

 - RT:  Merged RT4.
 - NIL: Merged NIL2.
 - NIL: Added STM32F7 demo.
+- VAR: Fixed state check in lwIP when SYS_LIGHTWEIGHT_PROT is disabled (bug #713)(backported to 2.6.10, 3.0.6 and 16.1.4).
 - RT:  Removed the p_msg field from the thread_t structure saving a msg_t-sized field from the structure.
 Messages now use a new field into the p_u union.
 Now synchronous messages are even faster.